brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 There are bad weather blue-blazes that can be used if you need to say on schedule and don't want to cross the dangerously exposed peaks.
 However, steep slippery down sections need to be taken extremely slowly, even on the bad-weather bypasses.
-I was lucky and had perfect weather for Camel's Hump and adequate weather for Mansfield.
+I was lucky and had perfect weather for Camel's Hump and good enough weather for Mansfield so no bad-weather bypasses were needed.
-* Sometimes blue-blazes are needed to see the best views (Killington, Belvedere for example), factor those miles into your plans.
+* Sometimes blue-blazes are needed to see the best views (Killington, Belvedere for example), factor those miles into your plans and take it easy coming down.

 Walking
 -------

 You're ready to walk a lot, right?
 A few things about my walking philosophy:
-* I set my alarm so that I was standing on the trail when it became light enough to hike safely.
+* I set my alarm for 5:00 AM so that I was standing on the trail when it became light enough to hike safely.
 In August that was around 6:00 AM.
 An early start allows you to walk more slowly and take more breaks.
 * I forced myself to walk *very slowly* during the first 30 minutes of each morning.
 This provided a good warmup and reduced the chances of injury.